Learn About the Healthcare System & Insurance Options for Expats in Malta

 Best Private International Medical Insurance for Expats Living in Malta

-For expats, it is best to go for international health insurance rather than a local health plan.
+Many expats choose international health insurance for broader geographical cover and evacuation benefits, but long-term residents who are entitled to the Malta public healthcare system may prefer to register for public coverage and/or buy complementary private/top-up policies; choose based on residency status, health needs and planned travel.
 It helps you get access to hospitals and doctors of your preference.
 It applies to not just in Malta but in other countries where your policy is covered.

-Which is the best health insurance in Malta is always subjective.
+Which is the best Malta health insurance plan is always subjective.
 It will be different for different expats, based on its coverage of the expats’ essential needs and the expectations they have.
 Various aspects, like pre-existing medical conditions, age, specific requirements of medical insurance, and the situation in Malta, among other criteria, need to be considered.
-Yet, you can find insurance plans offered by internationally-known names like CignaAllianz, and others.
-It is best to research and compare the policies these companies provide to expats in Malta before choosing the best one for you
+Compare international and local plans (check network hospitals and evacuation cover); established international insurers (e.g., Cigna, Allianz) operate in the market, however, expatriate insurance Malta policy terms vary.
+Obtain multiple quotes and check exclusions (pre-existing conditions, waiting periods)

 Get Insurance Quote Online